aurorascharff/rsc-workshop/STEPS.md

 - Move await to page.tsx
 - Use errors, then test, then set defaultValue
 - By the way, we could use the isPending from useActionState for the loading state
-- Mention ways to use useActionState, toast on error
+- Mention ways to use useActionState, toast on error or success
 - Mention React hook form and other libraries to come building ontop of this, react query because of hooks
 - Delete suspense boundaries and show it works without JS